WuJunde/DiagnosisFirst/README.md

 # Opinions Vary?
 Diagnosis First!

 This is a pytorch implementation of paper "Opinions Vary?
 Diagnosis First!".
 We propose a novel method to learn the diagnosis-first segmentation from the multiple labeled data.
-This method beat the popular majority vote by a large margin.
+This method beats the popular majority vote by a large margin.

 ![alt text](https://anonymous.4open.science/r/DiagnosisFirst-F540/images/dfsimacc.png)